 5a/ MITRAL VALVE DISEASE (MVD)

 Mitral valve disease is the most serious disease.
 The statistic from North America indicates that about 50 % of all Cavaliers over the age of four have a heart murmur resulting from deterioration of the mitral valve.
-Further, if they reach the age of ten, 99 % will have the cardiac murmur, which will change to Mitral Valve Disease.
-As the blood leak in heart progresses, the heart becomes enlarged and the dog can go into heartbreaking congestive heart failure.
+Further, if they reach the age of ten, 99 % will have a cardiac murmur, which will change to Mitral Valve Disease.
+As the blood leak in the heart progresses, the heart becomes enlarged and the dog can go into heartbreaking congestive heart failure.